 - Entering or leaving vehicles driven by unknown adults;

-- Reports of being seen in places known to be used for sexual exploitation, including public toilets known for cottaging or adult venues (pubs and clubs).
+- Reports of being seen in places known to be used for sexual exploitation, including parks, shopping centres and takeaway food outlets.

-- Low self-image, low self-esteem, self-harming behaviour, e.g. cutting, overdosing, eating disorder, promiscuity.
+- Low self-image, low self-esteem, self-harming behaviour, e.g. cutting, overdosing, eating disorder.

-- Hostility in relationships with staff, family members as appropriate and significant others;
+- Hostility in relationships with staff, family members and significant others;

 - Physical aggression;